 Anyway, I splurged a bit and bought some frozen partridge/lingonberries from a local shop, and here we are!

 If you don’t live somewhere that partridgeberries grow, you can ask around any Scandinavian shops and see if they know where you can find some.

 Alternatively, they can be purchased frozen online from some specialty retailers, and I’m told that IKEA sells them in their frozen section as well.
 (I just can’t find anything on their site about it!)

 * I’ve since added my recipe for Partridgeberry Wine to the blog, as well!

 Interested in Canadian cuisine?
 You should check out my cookbook, "More Than Poutine: Favourite Foods from my Home and Native Land”.
 "More than Poutine" is a Canadian cookbook like no other - written by a Canadian living away, it includes both traditional home cooking recipes, as well as accurate homemade versions of many of the snacks, sauces, convenience foods, and other food items that are hard to come by outside of Canada!
-Order your copy here on this site, through Amazon, or through any major bookseller!
+Order your copy through Amazon, or through any major bookseller!